864.990.0762 inquiries@buntyllc.com 444 Fairforest Way, Greenville, SC, 29607, US

 Cognitive manufacturing technology can do this in three ways:

-• Smart Equipment: This includes sensors, analytical software, and cognitive computers which can detect and diagnose issues by themselves.
+• Smart Equipment: This includes sensors, analytical software, and cognitive computers that can detect and diagnose issues by themselves.

 • Cognitive Processes & Operations: Includes computing capabilities designed to analyze the workflow, production processes, and the environment to improve on quality and efficiency of operations.